scylladb/scylladb/docs/kb/scylla-limits-systemd.rst

 Solution
 --------

-1. To override Scylla limits on systemd, run:
+1. To override ScyllaDB limits on systemd, run:

 .. code-block:: shell